SoliantMike/FM-WebDirect-Redirect/README.md

 FM-WebDirect-Redirect
 =====================

 Feb 2024 Update: Replaced php with javascript to store variables and redirect.
+Note that you will need to whitelist any hosts that webd is able to redirect to, so at a minumum you will need to add the host where these files live.

 Another common request from developers is to change where the user is directed to when logging out of a WebDirect session.
 The default is to return the WebDirect Launch Center, which shows available WebDirect enabled FileMaker files.